natisaver/url-shortener-api-proj/GONOTES.md

+# Interfaces
+- What is its purpose?
+Code only needs to interact with the methods of the interface
+- It does not need to know the implementation of the methods
+- You can thus change the implementation of the methods without affecting the code

-## First way of implementing constructor
+## First way of implementing interface methods
+### struct is public
 ```go
 type Polygon interface {
 	Area() int